slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On future

 <!--
-Anomalies often represent the future but to our eyes they seem strange.
+- Anomalies often represent the future but to our eyes they seem strange.
+- futurism is a study of time
 -->

 > *"The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits."